Search

 });

-Now build the project using your bundler of choice like Webpack, Rollup, Parcel or Vite and serve it locally.
-In this example we are using vite.
+Now you can serve and build your project locally using your preferred bundler such as Webpack, Rollup, Parcel or Vite.
+In this example we’ll use Vite.

 Terminal window